wso2/docs-is/en/docs/develop/apis/use-the-configuration-management-rest-apis.md

 The configuration management APIs in WSO2 Identity Server manages configurations that are required to be stored as tenant-wise key-pair values.
 These stored configuration values are not changed frequently and are consumed at runtime.
 Some examples of such values are:

-- SMTP configurations of an email server.
+- SMTP configurations of an email server
-- A server configuration where analytics data is published.
+- A server configuration where analytics data is published

 Configurations for the above scenarios can be stored using the configuration management APIs.
 A detailed example is included in the [try-it-out](#try-it-out) section below.